AmigaGPU/fat-agnus/alain_ssd_nvme.md

 5. **lvcreate -l** 100%FREE -n home slackware (this command uses all the remaining space for home)

-## Now you can continue with the OS installation!
+## Now you can continue with the OS installation.

 * Make sure you choose "/dev/slackware/root" as the "/" partition, when asked where to install to; and format it with F2FS.
 Then make sure you choose "/dev/slackware/temp" to mount as the "/tmp" partition, and choose to format it with EXT4.
 And lastly, choose "/dev/slackware/home" to mount as the "/home" partition, and format it with XFS.